Why Erling Haaland Will Probably Be A Bust In 2022-23

 B. The Unpredictable, Often Underwhelming Nature of PKs

-However, Manchester United went from earning 11 PKs in 2020-21 to only five in 2021-22, and Bruno was relegated to #2 status behind Cristiano Ronaldo after his fellow Portugal superstar transferred from Juventus.
-Failing to convert a single penalty kick, Fernandes fell off the cliff by returning only 151 fantasy points.
-As well, fantasy managers who were counting on Cristiano Ronaldo to make a huge impact from the spot, as Fernandes had done the prior season, were also left disappointed, with only three of CR7’s 18 goals coming from penalties.
+However, Man United went from earning 11 PKs in 2020-21 to only five in 2021-22, and Bruno was relegated to #2 PK status behind Cristiano Ronaldo after his fellow Portugal superstar transferred from Juventus.
+Failing to convert a single penalty kick, Fernandes fell off a cliff by returning only 151 fantasy points.

+Fantasy managers who were were also left disappointed, counting on Cristiano Ronaldo to make a huge impact from the spot, as Fernandes had done the prior season, but only three of CR7’s 18 goals came from penalties.

-You may be asking, But what does Manchester United have to do with Manchester City?
+You may be asking, But what does Man United have to do with Man City?
 Alright, then, let’s focus on the Sky Blue side of “Madchester.”
 Erling Haaland is an outstanding penalty kick taker, having converted 26 out of 28 tries across all competitions in his career.
 He is 8 for 10 in the Bundlesliga, and 3 for 3 in the Champions League.
-Since the departure of Sergio Aguero, Manchester City have had trouble converting penalties.
-Riyad Mahrez was the primary PK taker last season, but the winger has converted a subpar rate of 12 for 18 (67%) in his Premier League career.
+Since the departure of Sergio Aguero, Man City has had trouble converting penalties.
+Riyad Mahrez was the primary PK taker last season, but the winger converted a subpar rate of 12 for 18 (67%) in his Premier League career.
 The expectation will absolutely be for Haaland to be handed the #1 penalty responsibility at City.

-We know that Manchester City score goals by the boatload, phenomenally leading the league in that category each of the past five campaigns.
+We know that the Citizens score goals by the boatload, phenomenally leading the league in that category each of the past five campaigns.
 They must get torrents of penalties, right?
-In that regard, however, I think it’s safe to say that City’s PK contribution to the overall goal scoring tally is a bit (or maybe more than a bit) underwhelming on balance.
-Looking at the past five seasons, City have averaged scoring a staggering 97 goals, but with just 5.4 scores from 8.2 attempts at the penalty spot.
+No, City’s PK contribution to the overall goal scoring tally is a bit (or maybe more than a bit) underwhelming on balance.
+Looking at the past five seasons, City has averaged a staggering 97 goals, but with just 5.4 scores from 8.2 attempts at the penalty spot.

 Manchester City Penalty Kick Stats, Past Five Seasons